cybernerddd/Securityplus-notes/Week1_concepts_and_threats.md

 ## Threat Actors
 - Script kiddies : people with low knowledge, they hack systems with prebuilt tools.
 A good fire walling and good measures can stop them
-- Hacktivists : Theyre intent and motivation is hat ou gotta know.
+- Hacktivists : Theyre intent and motivation is what you gotta know.
-- Nation-state actors : Also known as Advanced Persistent threats(APTs), theyre well resourced groups that are directly or indirectly gunded by government to commit cyberattacks.
+- Nation-state actors : Also known as Advanced Persistent threats(APTs), theyre well resourced groups that are directly or indirectly funded by government to commit cyberattacks.
-- Insider threats : This is not always an employee. it can be a claaner or a customer, anyone who comes into the infrastructure or works
+- Insider threats : This is not always an employee. it can be a claaner or a customer, anyone who comes into the infrastructure or works in there.

 ## Types of Attacks